hsanjuan/ipfsclusterspec/README.md

 **How many hashes can IPFS Cluster manage/persist**: This depends on the performance of IPFS-RAFT and the capacity of the underlying IPFS network to handle the data structures used by IPFS Cluster (for example, the hash lists which will grow).
 A way of attacking the problem might be to use a separate ad-hoc IPFS network only for IPFSCluster communication, which is not subject to the eventualities of the larger network (for example nodes randomly coming and going from public IPFS networks).

 Another problem in this regard is the number of IPFS nodes that an IPFSCluster node can monitor in order to detect unavailability and underreplication.
 Increasing the number of IPFS Cluster members to balance this task implies to increase the number of participants in the RAFT consensus, which is usually kept low.
-Network/hash partitions and multiraft (https://www.cockroachlabs.com/blog/scaling-raft/) might offer some relief on this regard.
+Network/hash partitions and [Multiraft](https://www.cockroachlabs.com/blog/scaling-raft/) might offer some relief on this regard.

 IPFS Virtual nodes as proposed by @jbenet might offer a solution to ever-growing IPFS networks, by encapsulating many nodes under a single one, and effectively easening IPFSCluster tasks.